Skip to main content

 2. Generate signal-config.yaml: Use the app setup flow or copy the template above, then commit it to .overmind/ alongside your other configuration files.

-3. Validate CLI usage: Run overmind changes submit-plan with the --signal-config flag (or rely on automatic discovery) to include branch context and deployment cadence in risk analysis.
+3. Validate CLI usage: Run overmind terraform plan to include branch context and deployment cadence in risk analysis.

 4. Review signals output: After submitting a plan, open the change in Overmind to confirm GitHub App Signals appear.
 Refer to the GitHub App Signals documentation if adjustments are needed.